How to Get an Active Directory User Permissions Report

+An Active Directory User Permissions Report is a comprehensive document that details a user’s access rights within Active Directory, including group memberships, explicit access rights assigned directly to the user, and inherited permissions passed down from parent objects or group policies.
 Active Directory security best practices specify that permissions should be inherited via Active Directory group membership rather than assigned explicitly.
 However, ensuring that this principle is followed can be a challenge.
-IT administrators need to regularly review Active Directory user permission reports that define how permissions were granted so that they can remove any that were assigned explicitly.
+IT administrators need to review Active Directory user permission reports at least quarterly (every 90 days per NIST SP 800-53 guidelines) to identify how permissions were granted so that they can remove any that were assigned explicitly.
 Along with this, they need to work with data owners to remove users from groups that grant them unnecessary permissions.

 Reviewing permissions regularly minimizes the risk of privilege abuse which then mitigates the occurrence of data breaches.
 However, the native way to create user permission reports is by using PowerShell, and creating reports in this way together with reviewing the output is a complex and time-consuming process.